AzureSkiesAndButterflies/AzureSkiesAndButterflies.github.io/index.md

 An environmentally friendly product is less detrimental to the environment than its conventional competitors.
 More people purchasing eco-friendly items would reduce pollution, give our planet a chance to breathe and rejuvenate, and make our families and communities healthier in the long run.
 Furthermore, eco-friendly items are not only good for the environment but also for human health.

 ### Support local producers and businesses
+Locally held enterprises are more likely to buy their products locally, reducing the need for transportation and outsourcing.
+They usually take up less area, are closer to homes, and produce less traffic and pollution.
+Buying from local farmers assists local farmers and suppliers in expanding their operations.
+Because all of my components are in need from local farms, it promotes a sustainable food system.
+We support our community's economy by purchasing food from local farms.

 ### Delete unwanted emails
 Every email sent and received consumes electricity.
 This is utilized to run the computer, server, and routers, as well as to build the equipment.
 Coal, oil, and gas are burned in fossil fuel power plants to generate this electricity.
 If we removed 500 unread emails (assuming they're not crucial emails), we'd save 175 grams of CO2, assuming each email contributes 0.3 grams of CO2.
 Electricity is produced by fossil fuels, as we all know.
 Instead of saving every email you receive, try deleting the ones you don't need.
 You'll clear up space and avoid paying to store inactive emails.
 If an email is essential, filing it away in a folder or label will make it easier to locate later.